Dave-and-Isaac/killroy-was-here-downloader/README.md

 - Your Killroy token viewing key

-### The personal wallet address the the wallet that contains your nft not the collection address.
+### The personal wallet address is the wallet that contains your nft not the collection address.

 On killroywashere.io you can view the wallet address clicking here.